Airbnb Inc.

 Analysts only expect revenue to reach $13B next year from $12.2B now.
 That is not much room for a miss.

-the stock already prices in a quality business
+The stock already prices in a quality business

 A 31.5x trailing p/e and roughly 27x forward p/e mean investors are paying up for Airbnb's asset-light model and margins.